Saanichton-based Theio Vitality sheds light on the connection between hair and nutrition

 I literally became obsessed with hair science and its use in health and toxicology,” she says.

 Hair, according to Christensen, is an incredible treasure chest of information.
-In her 20 years as a toxicologist, researcher and environmental consultant, she has seen labs collect biological tissues of various types and sizes, using methods that can often be lethal for organisms like fish.
+In her 20 years as a toxicologist, researcher and environmental consultant, she has seen labs collect biological tissues of various types and sizes, often using methods that can be lethal for organisms like fish.
 “A lot of the environmental monitoring that we do is to protect fish and fish habitat.
 But in order to protect them and monitor them, you have to kill them,” Christensen explains.
 “It was really counterproductive, and I’ve always been anti-violence and anti-death in my toxicology work.
 So a lot of my research is focused on developing new methods to try to be less invasive but not compromise on the quality of the data.”

 In 2016, she launched TrichAnalytics, a lab on Vancouver Island, to analyze microscopic samples of biological tissues using laser technology—meaning fish didn’t need to be killed to be studied “because now we can collect really tiny pieces of tissue, non-lethally, and then let them go and not impact fish population,” says Christensen.